Deformations of T-log-symplectic log-canonical Poisson structures and symmetric Poisson CGL extensions: Symmetric Poisson CGL extensions of Cartan type

 \subsection{The standard Poisson structure on generalized Schubert cells}

-We keep the notation as in $\S$\ref{ss:Cartan} but assume now that the generalized Cartan matrix $A$ is of finite type.
-In such a case, for every sequence ${\bf i} = (i_1, \ldots, i_n)$ in $[1, r]$, the Bott-Samelson cell ${\rm Conf}_{{\bf i}}^e(\calC_{\rm sc})$ is isomorphic \cite{LMY:groupoid} to the generalized Bruhat cell $\calO^{(s_{i_1}, \ldots, s_{i_n})}$ {\it of Bott-Samelson type} as defined in \cite{EL:BS, LM:T-leaves} and will be reviewed below.
+We keep the notation as in $\S$\ref{ss:Poi-Cartan} but assume now that the generalized Cartan matrix $A$ is of finite type.
+In such a case, for every sequence ${\bf i} = (i_1, \ldots, i_n)$ in $[1, r]$, the Bott-Samelson cell ${\rm Conf}_{{\bf i}}^e(\calC_{\rm sc})$ is isomorphic \cite{LMY:groupoid} to the generalized Bruhat cell $\calO^{(s_{i_1}, \ldots, s_{i_n})}$ {\it of Bott-Samelson type} as defined in \cite{LM:T-leaves, EL:BS} and will be reviewed below.
 Moreover, $\calO^{(s_{i_1}, \ldots, s_{i_n})}$ carries the so-called {\it standard Poisson structure}, which, when regarded as a Poisson structure on $\CC^n$ via the so-called Bott-Samelson parametrization, is shown in \cite{EL:BS} to be a strongly symmetric $T_{\rm ad}$-Poisson CGL extension, where $T_{\rm ad}$ is a maximal torus of the semi-simple Lie group associated to $A$ and of adjoint type.
-In this sub-section, after recalling some definitions, we show that the standard Poisson structure on $\calO^{(s_{i_1}, \ldots, s_{i_n})} \cong \CC^n$ coincides with the Poisson structure $\pi^{({\bf i})}(c)$ in Theorem \ref{thm:Cartan} for a special choice of $c$.
+In this sub-section, after recalling some definitions, we show that the standard Poisson structure on $\calO^{(s_{i_1}, \ldots, s_{i_n})} \cong \CC^n$ coincides with $\pi^{(A, {\bf i})}$, the maximal normalized admissible algebraic Poisson deformation of $\pi^{(A, {\bf i})}_0$ given in \eqref{eq:pi-bfi}.

 Assume thus that the $r \times r$ generalized Cartan matrix $A = (a_{i, j})$ is of finite type, and let $(d_i)_{i \in [1, r]}$ be a symmetrizer of $A$.
 Let $G$ be a connected and simply connected complex semi-simple Lie group, with a maximal torus $T \subset G$ with Lie algebra $\t$ and a Borel subgroup $B \subset G$ containing $T$, such that the set of simple roots $\{\alpha_1, \ldots, \alpha_r\} \subset \t^*$ corresponding to $B$ has $A$ as its Cartan matrix.
 Let $T_{\rm ad} = T/Z(G)$, where $Z(G)$ is the center of $G$, so that the character lattice of $T_{\rm ad}$ is the root lattice $\calQ = \sum_{i=1}^r \ZZ\alpha_i \subset \t^*$.